-Lighting up our skies for the first time back in April 2020, and coming to British homes as early as this year, the revolutionary US-based satellite broadband service Starlink has won licensing approval from Ofcom to operate in the UK.
+Lighting up our skies for the first time back in April 2020, and now fully operational in a number if British homes, the revolutionary US-based satellite broadband service Starlink will be widely available in the UK.

 Owned by billionaire entrepreneur Elon Musk and run through his commercial aerospace company SpaceX, the project aims to beam strong broadband connections across the globe using a network of thousands of satellites.